Chapter 11 Data security

 If your study involves data collection on paper forms, you must back these up digitally by scanning them to .pdf as soon as your data collection closes.
 While collecting data, you should leave the paper forms in an organized space within the lab.

 Paper data should also exclude personally identifiable information.
 It will also be considered confidential because some combination of lab personnel could work out the identity of the participant by linking the participant id on the paperwork with corresponding digial data with a timestamp.
 This is why paper data should remain in the secure lab.
-Once scanned, the digital file shall be saved to the appropriate OneDrive directory and to Candice Morey’s H drive.
+Once scanned, the digital file shall be saved to the appropriate OneDrive directory and to Dr. Morey’s H drive.

 Data requiring transcription or coding must be duplicated by two independent coders, with any disgreements resolved by a third person.
 For projects involving coding or transcription, once we have multiple ratings the raters and PI (or a senior researcher) shall meet to compare the ratings and arbitrate any differences.
 In this meeting, the two rater’s transcriptions shall be merged, a resulting measure evaluated, and ultimately the resulting agreed measure shall be merged with the other project data.
 All steps will be documented via script.
-Once this has been completed, and the data have been uploaded to OSF (for anonymized data) or Candice’s H-drive (for non-anoymous data), the paper forms shall be destroyed via Confidential Waste collection.
+Once this has been completed, and the data have been uploaded to OSF (for anonymized data) or Dr. Morey’s H-drive (for non-anoymous data), the paper forms shall be destroyed via Confidential Waste collection.

 11.3 Confidentiality